dalelotts/angular-bootstrap-datetimepicker/README.md

 The increment used to build the hour view.
 A button is created for each <code>minuteStep</code> minutes.

+### configureOn

+String.
+Default: null

+Causes the date/time picker to re-read its configuration when the specified event is received.

+For example, perhaps the startView option in the configuration has changed and you would like the new configuration to be used.
+You can $broadcast the event to cause this directive to use the new configuration.

 ### dropdownSelector

 When used within a Bootstrap dropdown and jQuery, the selector specified in dropdownSelector will toggle the dropdown when a date/time is selected.